isaacnewt/image_classificication/README.md

-Course 1 - Browser-based Models with TensorFlow.js – Examples and Exercises
+Browser-based Models with TensorFlow.js – Examples and Exercises
 ===========================================================================

-This repository contains the examples and exercises that accompany Course 1 - Browser-based Models with TensorFlow.js of the TensorFlow for Data and Deployment Specialization at Coursera.
+This repository contains the examples of Browser-based Models with TensorFlow.js of the TensorFlow for Data and Deployment Specialization at Coursera.

 # Setting Up